本文へジャンプ

 What you can expect to learn in this laboratory

-How to investigate what you are really interested in with logical and scientific method.
+How to investigate what you’re really interested in with logical and scientific methods.

 How to plan and design questionnaire research and how to analyze the data.

-How language works in mind and its role in how the mind works.
+How language works in mind and its role in how the mind works, which also helps thinking about the nature of AI

 Research outline